Tuesday, December 24

 We are grateful to all of our writers and the members of the Spiritual Life team who worked hard to compile this devotional.
 Thanks be to God for you!

 Click here to join the conversation.

-Through Great Lakes Scrip Center you can purchase gift cards to hundreds of merchants including: Cub, Rainbow, Shell Gas, iTunes, Panera, LL Bean, Amazon, Target and more.
-Purchase your gift cards through Scrip and a portion comes back to Gethsemane!
+Great Lakes Scrip Center offers gift cards to hundreds of merchants including: Cub, Rainbow, Target, WalMart, Caribou, iTunes, Panera, LL Bean, Amazon and more - gas, restaurants, groceries, gifts - purchase your gift cards through Scrip and a portion comes back to Gethsemane!

-Order deadlines are always the 2nd Sunday of the month.
+Regular order deadlines are the 2nd Sunday of the month.
 Look for Betty Rasmussen in the gathering space after worship and she can help you place an order.
 Or you can do it now online.
 Here's how: